chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Presently a draft from the TBS Web Interoperability Working Group with the intent to deliver a first working draft by the next Web Managers Council.
 RFC to [WET - GC Web API Standards](https://github.com/wet-boew/wet-boew-api-standards).
 </span>

+This document provides a standard along with examples for Government of Canada Web APIs, encouraging consistency, maintainability, and best practices across applications.
+Government of Canada APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).

 * [This Document](#this-document)
 	* [Goal](#goal)
 	* [Structure](#structure)